Surgical Case Library

 Rare Syndromes & Systemic

-Pulmonary Tumor Thrombotic Microangiopathy Following Gastrectomy for Gastric Adenocarcinoma
+Pulmonary Tumor Thrombotic Microangiopathy Following Gastrectomy for Gastric Adenocarcinoma.

-Pulmonary tumor thrombotic microangiopathy (PTTM) constitutes a rare complication of malignancies, whose main ...
+<p style="text-align: justify;"><strong><u>Pulmonary tumor thrombotic microangiopathy (PTTM) constitutes a rar...

 PTTM is extremely rare with limited cases reported globally, most diagnosed post-mortem, highlighting the diagnostic challenge.

-Cholangiocarcinoma is a type of malignant tumor arising from the epithelium of the biliary ducts.
-According to...
+<p style="text-align: justify;"><strong><u>Cholangiocarcinoma is a type of malignant tumor arising from the ep...

 Umbilical metastases from cholangiocarcinoma without local recurrence are very rare and this is a unique reported case with muscle and umbilical metastases three years after R0 resection.